IIIF/awesome-iiif/readme.md

 - [External Services API Annex](https://iiif.io/api/annex/services/) - Describes the set of related services that have been identified as useful to reference from the IIIF APIs.
 - [API Annex Documents](https://iiif.io/api/annex/) - List of all API annex documents and API implementation notes.

-Feedback is welcome on all IIIF Specifications, including draft versions and works-in-progress: https://iiif.io/api/#feedback
+[Feedback is welcome](https://iiif.io/api/#feedback) on all IIIF Specifications, including draft versions and works-in-progress: [iiif-discuss@googlegroups.com](mailto:iiif-discuss@googlegroups.com).

 ## Additional Lists